EthanMWalker/julia_sets/README.md

 The Julia set ![J](https://latex.codecogs.com/gif.latex?J) is actually the boundary of this set: ![J](https://latex.codecogs.com/gif.latex?J%28Q_c%29%20%3D%20%5Cpartial%20K%28Q_c%29).

 This boundary is where we find the beauty that we are looking for.
-It has fractal properties, meaning that this perimiter of a finite area is in fact infinity!
+It has fractal properties, meaning that the perimeter of this finite area is in fact infinity!

 ---